harimenath/Deep_PPI/README.md

 ![LSTM-AE](LSTM_AE_Arch.png)

 ### CNN
-The CNN is a deep convolutional network based on [this](https://machinelearningmastery.com/object-recognition-convolutional-neural-networks-keras-deep-learning-library/) tuturial by Jason Brownlee.
+The CNN is a deep convolutional network based on [this](https://machinelearningmastery.com/object-recognition-convolutional-neural-networks-keras-deep-learning-library/) tutorial by Jason Brownlee.
 It uses a series of Convolution, Max-Pool, and Dropout layers to learn hierarchical features of the fingerprint.
-It then uses a two dense layers, the final with two neurons and a softmax activation, to give the probabilities of interaction/no interaction.
+It then uses two dense layers, the final with two neurons and a softmax activation, to give the probabilities of interaction/no interaction.

 ![CNN](CNN_Arch.png)